MuhammadDev-OP/url-shortner/readme.md

 ### Environment Setup

-Create a `.env` file in the root directory with the following configurations:
+Create a `.env` (All credentials are given in the Documentation pdf) file in the root directory with the following configurations:

 ```env
 BASE_URL=http://localhost:8080